 Most developers working with Microsoft BizTalk Server know that if you enable message body tracking it will severly impact your BizTalk performance.
-Typical numbers found online are around 30% impact on CPU but of course these number will vary.
+Typical numbers found online are around 30% impact on CPU but of course your mileage may vary.
 The impact will be visible on both the BizTalk SQL server and the BizTalk hosts.

-"All tracking has an impact, even the lightweight property tracking."
+"All tracking has an impact, even lightweight property tracking."

 There are even companies dealing with BizTalk monitoring that claim that property tracking does not introduce any impact at all since this is functionality found in the BizTalk admin console.
 I think it is important for BizTalk devs to know that you can do a LOT of damage on performance from the admin console by running different queries on the BizTalk DBs, enabling functionality best used for debugging etc.

 So, property tracking is more lightweight than message body tracking due to the amount of data being tracked.
 But still, if you run a lot of messages on your BizTalk we are talking about a lot of data that needs to be moved to the BizTalk tracking database.
 And the additional resources needed to move these data will for sure impact your low-latency messaging patterns or slow down other processes on your BizTalk server.

 To verify what is really happening to performance, we tested this on two different setups: